How long patients wait for admission from elective surgery waiting lists is a measure of the accessibility of elective surgery.

 50th percentile (median) waiting time

-- decreased overall from 48 days to 40 days
+- increased overall from 40 days to 49 days

-- increased for all public hospital peer groups except Principal referral and Women’s and children’s hospitals, which decreased by 6 days.
+- increased for all public hospital peer groups by over 10 days, except Principal referral and Women’s and children’s hospitals, which slightly increased by 2 days.

 90th percentile waiting time